- About WCA

 Online Continuing Education for Wisconsin Chiropractors - The Chiropractic Examining Board (CEB) is developing an administrative rule that would allow Wisconsin chiropractors to obtain some of their required continuing education credits through online courses.
 The WCA Board of Directors supports online CE.
 WCA President Dr. Gene Yellen Shiring and WCA Executive Director and CEO John Murray have been working with members of the CEB to develop a rule that allows for online CE while maintaining the quality and integrity standards required by state law.
-A final rule is expected later in 2019 with implementation expected in 2022.

 Governor Evers vetoes Medicaid Reimbursement Increase for chiropractors